Search For Thermostat That Fit Your Vehicle

 Results open on Amazon — compare prices and fitment before you buy

-Your engine thermostat is a temperature-controlled valve that regulates coolant flow between the engine and radiator.
-When the engine is cold, the thermostat stays closed, allowing the engine to warm up quickly.
-Once optimal operating temperature is reached (typically 195-220°F), it opens to allow coolant circulation.
-This small but critical component ensures your engine operates within its designed temperature range, maximizing efficiency while preventing overheating damage.
+Your car's thermostat is a small but critical component that regulates engine temperature by controlling coolant flow between the engine and radiator.
+This temperature-sensitive valve opens and closes automatically to maintain optimal operating temperature — typically between 195°F and 220°F. When the engine is cold, the thermostat stays closed, allowing the engine to warm up quickly.
+Once operating temperature is reached, it opens to allow coolant circulation and prevent overheating.

 Recommended Replacement Intervals